dheerajup98/Typescript-tutorial/README.md

 => Unknown is also same as any but in unkown they  check type safety.
 Means we don't know which type of data come from the backend.

 ex:- let something : never = myFun();

+6. Tuple
+=> Tuple is similar to array but only difference is length is fixed and typpe is mandatory to data member.

+ex:- let myInfo : [string,number] = ["dheeraj", 26];